Exclusive: Interview with Illustrator Jonny Duddle – Plus New Covers Revealed

 “I used to do a lot of illustration work, but as my own books sold better, I decided to stop.”
 Then Bloomsbury called!

-At first the Potter project was just a trial.
+At first, the Potter project was just a trial.
 Along with a couple of other artists, Duddle submitted his Philosopher’s Stone cover based on a brief that required the inclusion of certain characters and of course, Hogwarts.
-It was this design that secured the rest of the project for him – a very lengthy task that begun in the new year and was still in progress when MuggleNet spoke with him last week.
+It was this design that secured the rest of the project for him – a very lengthy task that began in the new year and was still in progress when MuggleNet spoke with him last week.